The world's first zero emission, autonomous container feeder

 - Model towing tank testing.
 Testing at SINTEF Ocean in Trondheim Norway.

-- Testing with a captain and small crew, placed in a container-based bridge and crew unit, is scheduled to start second half.
+- Testing with a captain and small crew, placed in a container-based bridge, is scheduled to start second half.

-- Remote control tests will be carried out.
+- Testing of autonomous capability will be carried out.

 - The vessel will be fully autonomous.